BBBBBbruce/DNNreimplement/DesClean/meeting_sum.md

 best mse is around 0.0018, but by seeing the prediction, it only predict the overall mean colour.
 The details are not preserved.

+current mse:
+current accuracy: 0.63
+current loss: 0.006

+bright square top left? not sure why(or does it exist in the prediction)

+next steps:
+1. first try to use the hdr images
+   - should not be much of trouble with the hdr training data
+2. comparing with li and boss's network
+   -
+3. building with 3D inputs
+   -